KiranA994/my-husky-commitlint-react/README.md

 Set up a pre-commit hook to run Lint-Staged and a commit-msg hook to validate commit messages using Commitlint.

 7. Set Up Commitlint
-Create a configuration file (commitlint.config.js) to enforce Conventional Commit standards like feat:, fix:, chore:, etc.
+Create a configuration file (commitlint.config.js) to enforce Conventional Commit standards like

+- build
+- chore
+- ci
+- docs
+- feat
+- fix
+- perf
+- refactor
+- revert
+- style
+- test

 🧪 How It Works
 When you stage files and attempt to commit: